How foundries use 3D printers for rapid product design

-Prototyping is an essential stage in product manufacturing, bridging the gap (often quite a significant gap) between theoretical design and the final working product.
+Prototyping is an essential stage in product manufacturing, bridging the significant gap between theoretical design and the final working product.
 It gives product designers the opportunity to work with, and learn from, real-world models.
-It allows them to test and try new ideas, all with the goal of improving and refining toward a final product.
+It allows them to test and try new ideas, with the goal of improving and refining toward a final product.

-There are different aspects to explore when designing a new product.
-Sometimes, not all functions need to be measured and tested at the same time.
-There are also different types of prototypes that can be produced.
+When designing a new product, form and function can be tested in different stages.
 Some prototypes are produced solely to examine size and appearance.
 Others can be designed to test specific characteristics for function and fit.

 What you need to know about rapid prototyping

-New product design takes into account both appearance and functionality
+New product design considers both appearance and functionality

 Many prototypes are also produced at smaller scales and/or with less detail than the final product.
-While they represent only a portion or aspect of the final design, they can still be valuable in making decisions early in the design phase—rather than later when it becomes more costly to refine.
+While they represent only a portion or aspect of the final design, they can still be valuable in making decisions early in the design phase—rather than later when it becomes costlier to refine.

 Rapid prototyping with 3D printers

 3D printing has been around in various forms since the 70s and 80s, but only recently has it evolved to be useful at a commercial scale.
-And, while there are limitations, the technology is evolving rapidly.
+While there are limitations, the technology is evolving rapidly.
 The most advanced 3D printers can print multiple materials with varying properties and colors.
-Direct metal laser sintering (DMLS) printers can even print metal products with mechanical properties similar to cast metal products.
+Direct metal laser sintering (DMLS) printers can even print metal products.

 Size constraints and the surface quality of 3D printed prototypes have improved greatly over the years as well, making them especially useful for designers as they iterate through initial development phases.